Second Session, 43rd Parliament

 Rob Botterell: …a space where this House can come together with First Nations, legal experts…

-The Speaker: Member, have a question?
+The Speaker: Member has a question?

 Rob Botterell: …and public engagement to move past partisanship and actually make progress.

 Hon.
-Niki Sharma: I appreciate the member’s passion and explaining of what the law is and has been since the Constitution’s been put in place, that every government is subject to in this province.
+Niki Sharma: I appreciate the member’s passion and explaining of what the law is and has been since the constitution has been put in place, that every government is subject to in this province.
 I think it’s informative, certainly for our members across the way that don’t seem to appreciate that.

 They want prosperity.
 They want us to work together to solve complicated problems so we can all move forward together.

-The Speaker: The member has a supplemental question.
+The Speaker: Member has a supplemental question.

 Government Communications on